-4) I am medical student and would like to rotate through a medical examiner's office.
+I am a medical student and would like to rotate through a medical examiner's office.
 How do I arrange this?

-Many medical examiner's offices are affiliated with an academic institution (university), so this is relatively easy as most medical schools in the US and Canada have a system of well-established training electives.
+Many medical examiner offices are affiliated with an academic institution (university), so this is relatively easy as most medical schools in the US and Canada have a system of well-established training electives.
 Many academic institutions have a defined electives office which will facilitate.
 It is also be helpful to contact the local ME office of interest for their direction to facilitate this experience.

-5) I am currently working at the "medical examiner" office in my home country and would like to come to the US to continue working as a medical examiner.
+5 I am currently a physician working at the medical examiner or coroner office in my home country and would like to come to the US to continue working as a medical examiner.
 What steps should I take?

 Application to the posted jobs available and advertised on the NAME website is an excellent way to begin the process.
-The candidate will need to explore state boards of medicine for licensing requirements of the jurisdiction.
-Additionally, immigration into the US will be needed so various visa requirements are met.
-This information is available through the American Embassy in the home nation, but the university to which the medical examiner's office is affiliated may offer some practical assistance.
+The candidate will need to contact the state boards of medicine for licensing requirements of the jurisdiction where they intend to practice.
+Additionally, for immigration into the US, various visa requirements need to be met.
+This information is available through the American Embassy in the home nation, and the university to which the medical examiner's office is affiliated may offer some practical assistance.
+If a work or study visa is being sought, sponsorship by a potential employer or forensic training program would be needed.